skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 3. Clean up the parameters of the newly created methods.

     a.
-Because `pageNumber` and `numberOfNumbers` are now fields, they no longer nee to be passed into the `printHeader` method.
+Because `pageNumber` and `numberOfNumbers` are now fields, they no longer need to be passed into the `printHeader` method.
         - Go down to where the `printHeader` method is being defined.
         - Select `pageNumber` in the parameter list.
         - Use refactoring to **Inline** the parameter.